Grant schemes and eligibility

 Q: Can I submit my application form after the deadline?

 A: There is no possibility to submit the application past the deadline.
-The deadline is strict and the IVF will accept no application past it.
+The deadline is strict and the Fund will accept no application past it.

 Q: Where and how can I submit my application?